Learn You a Postgres for Great Good!

 - [[Workloads/_Workloads|Technical Reference: Workloads Overview]]

-> **The Purpose**: To explain how Postgres scales beyond a single server.
-Transitioning from "One Kitchen" to "A Chain of Cafes."
+> **The Purpose**: To explain how Postgres scales beyond a single server, moving from a single instance to a distributed cluster in the clouds.

 - [[Manuscript/08 - Distributed Scaling & Clouds/8.1.1 - synchronous_commit (The Durability Gradient)|8.1.1 synchronous_commit (The Durability Gradient)]]